SunsetSparkNYC/sunsetspark.org/_posts/2020-06-01-We-started-a-blog.md

 <div class="newsletter-iframe"><iframe class="substack" src="https://sunsetsparknyc.substack.com/embed" width="768" height="100" style="" frameborder="0" scrolling="no"></iframe></div>

-We also have an [RSS feed](/feed.xml) for News.app or other feed readers.
+We also have an [RSS feed](/feed.xml) for feed readers if that's your thing.

 <!--more-->